 The World Through Picture Books

-The aim of The World through Picture Books project is to create an annotated list of picture books from around the world, recommended by librarians.
+The aim of The-World-Through-Picture-Books programme is to create an annotated list of picture books from around the world, recommended by librarians.
 The programme is led by IFLA Libraries for Children and Young Adults Section.